statsfm/support-docs/docs/banned.md

 ## What to do when I'm banned?
 If you're banned all your streams will be deleted from the platform and your account will go in lockdown mode.
 You won't be able to sign in anymore until you get unbanned.

-If you feel you're fasely banned and wish to appeal, please send a message to [support@stats.fm](mailto:support@stats.fm).
+If you feel you're falsely banned and wish to appeal, please send a message to [support@stats.fm](mailto:support@stats.fm).

 ## Will I get a refund when I get banned?
 As stated in [our terms of service](https://stats.fm/terms) no refunds will be issued if you get banned.